m-lab/website/_pages/faq.md

 ## How does M-Lab choose the tests it hosts?
 {:.no_toc}

 The Internet measurement tests running on the M-Lab platform are built and maintained by researchers interested in understanding the Internet and how people experience it.
 Interested researchers can build their own open source tests and apply to host them with M-Lab.
-Applications for new tests are reviewed by our operations team and our Steering Committee, and if approved, they are then installed on M-Lab’s global Internet measurement infrastructure.
+Applications for new tests are reviewed by our operations team and our Experiment Review Committee, and if approved, they are then installed on M-Lab’s global Internet measurement infrastructure.
 By making researchers’ tests available in this way and promoting their use by consumers, M-Lab serves both consumers and researchers, as well as regulators and others, by providing data collected over a period of time that is openly available for analysis.
 For more information, please see our FAQ: [Can I use M-Lab’s platform to host my own measurement experiment?]({{ site.baseurl }}/faq/#how-can-i-add-an-m-lab-test-to-my-website-app-or-other-software)

 ## How can I contact M-Lab?
 {:.no_toc}